-While you are waiting for your TPC password to be e-mailed to you, take this opportunity to create an AOL Instant Messenger (AIM) account, if you don’t already have one.
+While you are waiting for your TPC password to be e-mailed to you, take this opportunity to create a Discord account, if you don’t already have one.
 That can be done here.
-AIM is the primary means of communication for online Tecmo players.
-Once you are registered for an AOL Instant Messenger account, there are a number of ways you can access AIM.
-There is a web-based AIM client here, which does not involve any kind of download or installation.
-If you’re interested in installing something on your computer, I actually recommend against AOL Instant Messenger itself, as it is full of ads and just typically other annoying things.
-Instead, I recommend using something like Pidgin or Trillian.
-Refer to those websites for assistance with setting up those client programs.
+Discord is the primary means of communication for online Tecmo players.
+Once you are registered for a Discord account, there are a number of ways you can access Discord.
+There is a web-based client here, which does not involve any kind of download or installation.
+If you’re interested in installing something on your computer, grab a Windows or Mac client here .

 Alright, back to TPC!
 After you get the e-mailed password to your TPC account, head back to the main TPC page and log-in.
 On the left, you will see something that says “MyTPC.”
 That’s where you want to go.
 In that page, you’ll see the default black Tecmo silhouette player portrait, and a summary of your profile.
 Go ahead and click “Edit Profile.”
 Feel free to edit your profile as you like.
 I highly recommend putting your AIM account in the field for it, since this is the primary way people will contact you for games.
 Also, it’s probably a good idea to change your password to something you’ll remember.